atlasd-geo/atlasd/README.md

 - Say "at last!"; think Atlas.
 - Web-first mapping application.
 - Strives to empower developers, low-code, and no-code users to create cartographic content on the web, for the web.
-- Unlike [ArcGIS Online](https://www.arcgis.com/index.html) and [MangoMap](https://mangomap.com/), Atlasd intends to be free and open-source.
+- Unlike [ArcGIS Online](https://www.arcgis.com/index.html) and [MangoMap](https://mangomap.com/), intends to be free and open-source.

 **The Project:**
 - *Fun* open source project.
-- Invite folks of all skills and interests to try, fail, learn, grow, and maybe even succeed.
+- Invites folks of all skills and interests to try, fail, learn, grow, and maybe even succeed.
 - As you read through, we hope you'll be convinced that there is something for every kind of developer, or even simply thinker, to add to this project.

 ## Core Values